 - In a bowl, mix together well almond flour, pork rinds, parmesan and spices.

-- Now take your sliced eggplant and dip them into your flour mixture and then repeat the process twice.
+- Now take your sliced eggplant and dip them into the egg, then your flour mixture and then repeat the process twice.

 - Pour your oil of choice into your fry pan.

 - When your oil is heated to 350 degrees start placing your eggplant into the oil.
 Make sure you cover your eggplant completely with oil.

 - Use a pair of tongs to flip them over to make sure they are browning on both sides and then remove when done.

 - Drain your eggplant on paper towels.
 Serve with your favorite sauce.